jackzhou2024/CS269i-HW3-Tournament-2025/README.md

 You can check the auctionStrats folder to see how we implement these three modes to decide the allocation result (i.e., who is the winner) and the payment.

-In our gradescope test, we may include new auction modes.
+In our tournament, we may include new auction modes.

 ## Tasks